xtrymind/Unified-Hosts-Adblock/README.md

  - Moved all temporary files to /cache, added unique prefix to all to prevent errors due to already existing files/folders

 v2.7
- - Module will now uninstall if installer detects that the same version is already installed
+ - Module will now uninstall if installer detects that the same version is already installed (thanks to @Didgeridoohan at xda-developers for the idea)